Sharing Your Murray State News

 The Office of Branding, Marketing and Communication (BMC) coordinates and oversees all media and public relations activities at Murray State University.
 We accept and encourage story pitches and submissions throughout the year from all units on campus.

 Where can you find your Murray State news?
 Our distribution channels include the blog and Blue & Gold alumni magazine, Racer Nation Information weekly e-newsletter, social media and more.
 We also share our press releases with local, regional and national media in addition to pitching media story ideas on a routine basis to solicit coverage for the University.

 The Office of Branding, Marketing and Communication shares Murray State’s great news in the following ways:

-- Writing, editing and distributing original or submitted press releases to news media and on Murray State’s various distribution channels, including the Blue & Gold website, Racer Nation Information e-newsletter and social media
+- Writing, editing and distributing original or submitted press releases to news media and on Murray State’s various distribution channels, including the blog, Racer Nation Information e-newsletter and social media

 - Pitching stories and possible events coverage to local and regional news media

 - Helping connect news media with Murray State faculty, staff or students to discuss relevant stories (i.e., a trending local, regional, national or even international story in which the University has faculty or staff members who can serve as subject experts)

 - Producing and filming video stories for campus events to be posted on the University’s YouTube page and on social media as well as compiling video footage to be sent to local and regional media outlets (contact Digital Media Services for more information on video)